jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 .. literalinclude:: ../code/bonus/learnDirectoryRelationshipsTree
   :language: shell

-These are all the commands I use in this chapter
+I use these commands in the chapter

 * mkdir_ to `make directories`_
 * cd_ to `change directories`_